luisrestrepo6940/PracticeDataDrivenCsvFrontEndTesting/README.md

 ### RECOMMENDED

-Use amazon corretto - 11.0.24 and Apache POI Common » 5.3.0 - Apache POI - Java API To Access Microsoft Format Files.
+Use amazon corretto - 11.0.24 and OpenCSV » 5.11 - OpenCSV - A simple library for reading and writing CSV in Java.

 [![Go Back Badge](https://img.shields.io/badge/Back-gray?style=flat)](#content)